 - The rules for the opening break are the same as when one of the players gets the right to strike.

+A player who gets the right to strike has to hit one of the red ball first.
 If there are no more red balls on the table, the ball on will be the ball with the lowest point value.

 Each shot has to be completed in 60 seconds, otherwise a foul is called.